adon-cloudcannon/landing-page-test/src/collections/lessons/sveltekit-beginner-tutorial/adding-social-sharing-images-in-sveltekit.md

 order: '7'
 tutorial: sveltekit-beginner-tutorial
 description: >-
-  In this tutorial you will learn how to add social sharing images and meta with SvelteKit.
+  In this lesson by <a href="https://rodneylab.com/">Rodney Lab</a> you will learn how to add social sharing images and meta with SvelteKit.
 seo:
   open_graph_type: article
   featured_image: https://cc-dam.imgix.net/tutorial-sveltekit.png